tiendt/cs-performance-profiling-lab-codeU/README.md

 *  In `javacs-lab04` run `ant ProfileAdd` to run `ProfileAdd.java`.
 You should get results similar to ours, but you might have to adjust `startN` or `endMillis`.
 The estimated slope should be close to 1, indicating that performing `n` add operations takes time proportional to `n` raised to the exponent 1; that is, it is O(`n`).

-*  In `ProfileAdd.java`, you'll find an empy method named `profileArrayListAddBeginning`.
+*  In `ProfileAdd.java`, you'll find an empty method named `profileArrayListAddBeginning`.
 Fill in the body of this method with code that tests `ArrayList.add`, always putting the new element at the beginning.
 If you start with a copy of `profileArrayListAddEnd`, you should only have to make a few changes.
 Add a line in `main` to invoke this method.

     Run `ant ProfileAdd` again and interpret the results.
 Based on our understanding of how `ArrayList` works, we expect each add operation to be linear, so the total time for `n` adds should be quadratic.
 If so, the estimated slope of the line, on a log-log scale, should be near 2.
 Is it?